 Over the next year, more extensive upgrades took place to make the Playhouse a top-notch entertainment venue including a roof, a furnace, washrooms, dressing rooms and other facilities.
 These improvements along with new lighting and sounds systems made the transformation of the building from a movie set to a functioning playhouse theatre a reality.

-Over the past 18 years, the Louisbourg Playhouse has hosted theatre including “The Louisbourg Exchange: The Beryl Markham Story”, “Sea Puppet Theatre” and “The Margaret” as well as musical performances by well known musicians John Allan Cameron, Valdy, Men of the Deeps, Raylene Rankin, Barra MacNeils, Grand Derangement and Lenny Gallant.
+Over the past 18 years, the Louisbourg Playhouse has hosted theatre including “The Louisbourg Exchange: The Beryl Markham Story”, “Sea Puppet Theatre” and “The Margaret” as well as musical performances by well known musicians John Allan Cameron, Valdy, Men of the Deeps, Raylene Rankin, Barra MacNeils, Grand Derangement, Lenny Gallant and George Fox.
 The Playhouse has also presented the “Soundscapes Series”, the best of Cape Breton music and song.
 Over 20 performers grace the stage each season in toe-tapping musical events.
 All have delighted audiences with nightly comedy and music and have helped build the Playhouse a solid reputation for top-notch entertainment.

 Today, the Playhouse is operated by the Louisbourg Playhouse Society, a registered non-profit organization.